A Poincar\'e-Bendixson theorem for flows with arbitrarily many singular points: Reductions of quasi-Q-sets and quasi-circuits

-\begin{lemma} Let $v$ be a flow with finitely many singular points on a compact connected surface $S$.
-Then a non-trivial quasi-circuit is a circuit $(\mathrm{i.e.}$ a continuous image of a circle$)$. \end{lemma}
+\begin{lemma} Let $v$ be a flow with totally disconnected singular points on a compact connected surface $S$.
+Then every limit quasi-circuit is locally connected. \end{lemma}

-\begin{proof} Let $\gamma$ be a non-trivial quasi-circuit and $\A$ a small collar.
-By Theorem~\ref{main:a}, the finiteness of $\Sv$ implies that any non-recurrent orbits in $\gamma$ are connecting separatrices.
+\begin{proof} Fix any Riemannian metric on $S$ which induces the Riemannian distance.
+Let $\gamma$ be a limit quasi-circuit.
+Since a limit quasi-circuit contains non-recurrent points, so does the limit quasi-circuit $\gamma$.
+By Theorem~\ref{main:a}, the total disconnectivity of $\Sv$ implies that any non-recurrent orbits $O(x)$ in $\gamma$ are connecting separatrices.
+Therefore, the limit quasi-circuit $\omega(x)$ does not intersect $O(x)$ and so $\omega(x) \subseteq \overline{O^+(x)} \setminus O(x)$.
 The invariance of $\gamma$ implies that each orbit closure in $\gamma$ is either a singular point, a closed interval, or a loop.
-Since $\mathop{\mathrm{Sing}}(v)$ is finite, we may assume that $\A$ contains no singular points.
 By time reversion if necessary, we may assume that $\omega(x) =\gamma$ for a point $x$.
 Then the difference $\gamma \setminus \mathop{\mathrm{Sing}}(v)$ is a disjoint union of open intervals.